 Will and Louise Parry

 Will and Louise Parry were tireless activists whose commitment to labor, social justice, and the Communist Party spanned more than seven decades.
 Born in Seattle in 1920, Will was the great grandson of mayor Byron Phelps.
-Born the same year, Louise Long grew up in West Seattle, the daughter of a superior court judge.
+Born the same year, Louise Long grew up in West Seattle, the daughter of a juvenile court judge.
 Will attended Washington State College in the late 1930s and served in the US Coast Guard during World War II.
 Louise attended UW and worked as a welder in a naval shipyard during the war.
 Will had joined the Communist Party in 1941, Louise a few years later.
 Political commitments drew them together.
-They met and married after the war and would have two children.
+They met and married in 1946 and would later have two children.

 A talented journalist, Will went to work for the New World, the CP's Seattle-based weekly.
 When the paper folded in 1948, he served as the northwest reporter for the San Francisco based People's World.
 As the Red Scare escalated that job ended and Will struggled to find work as the FBI followed him from one prospective employer to another.
 Finally he was hired as a worker in a cardboard box manufacturing company where he promptly became active in the union and later was elected to union leadership positions.
 Louise held a variety of jobs as garment worker, telephone operator, child care worker, and later secretary at the Veterans Affairs Medical Center.
 Always she brought her activism to the job.
 In 1993 the Washington Federation of State Employees honored her service to the union.
 Music was her second passion.
 For thirty years she played violin with the Seattle Philharmonic Society Orchestra.